14 Best Podcasts on YouTube That Will Inspire You to Start Your Own

 2. Trash Taste

-Launched in 2020, Trash Taste has amassed more than 1.5 million subscribers on YouTube alone, making it one of the top podcasts on the platform.
+Launched in 2020, Trash Taste has amassed more than 1.5 million subscribers on YouTube alone, making it one of the top podcast series on the platform.
 They also have thousands more listeners across multiple platforms like Apple and Spotify.

-The podcast follows Tokyo-based content creators Joey Bizinger, Garnt Maneetapho, and Connor Colquhoun as they discuss topics related to anime, manga, and life in Japan.
+The podcast follows Tokyo-based content creators Joey Bizinger, Garnt Maneetapho, and Connor Colquhoun as they discuss topics related to anime, manga, and personal lives in Japan.
 It's good light-hearted fun sprinkled with interesting insights into the lives of the popular YouTubers.

 3. Welcome to Our Podcast